RomeCore/RCParsing/docs/elements_library/rules/lookahead.md

 - **Context Checking**: Ensure specific patterns follow without consuming them.
 - **Reserved Keywords**: Prevent identifiers from matching reserved words.
-- **Syntax Validation**: Verify that a construct is followed by expected tokens.
+- **Syntax Validation**: Verify that a construct is followed or not followed by expected tokens.

 ## Notes

 - **Zero-Width**: Does not consume input, so the parser position remains unchanged.
-- **Success on Match**: Succeeds if the child rule matches, fails otherwise.
 - **Performance**: Use sparingly in performance-critical grammars.

 ## Related Tutorials